aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 - first frame followed by (/^+)
 - first frame not followed by (/^!)

-Left side of operator MUST be a frame matcher
+Left-side of operator MUST be a frame matcher
 (or multiple via comma operator).

 Right is filter expression.
-Right filter expression will be applied only to portion of trace between last frame matched by left argument and end of trace.
+Right filter expression will be applied only to a portion of trace between the last frame matched by left argument and end of trace.

 ### Parenthesis

-Round parenthesis () could be used in expression
+Round parenthesis () could be used in an expression

 ### Trimming

 Trimming expression should be either positional operator or conjunction of frame matchers.

-If conjunction of frame matchers is used as trimming expression trimming point would be first frame matched.
+If conjunction of frame matchers is used as trimming expression trimming point would be the first frame matched.

 ### Examples